 What to do in Machu Picchu?

-• Important note: there are no toilets within Machu Picchu
+Important note: there are no toilets within Machu Picchu

-• Take enough water and make sure you (and the kids) drink enough
+Take enough water and make sure you (and the kids) drink enough

-• It’s not allowed to take large bags into the ruins; there is storage area near the entrance
+It’s not allowed to take large bags into the ruins; there is storage area near the entrance

-• Make sure you get the Machu Picchu stamp in your passport when you leave Machu Picchu.
+Make sure you get the Machu Picchu stamp in your passport when you leave Machu Picchu.
 This is a fun souvenir for kids to show their friends back home.

 Extra hike in Machu Picchu: visit Huayna Picchu or Machu Picchu Mountain

 If you haven’t done enough hiking yet, there are a few additional hikes you can do within Machu Picchu Sanctuary.
 The most popular is a hike to the top of Huayna Picchu.
 Although this is not a very long hike (approx. 45 min to the top), you cannot do the Huayna Picchu hike with small children (minimum age: 8 years).
-Even though your kids meet the age requirement, we recommend you evaluate your kids fitness level and their fear for heights.
+Even if your kids meet the age requirement, we recommend you evaluate your kids fitness level and their fear for heights.
 The climb is steep with narrow steps, and there are dizzyingly sheer drops on either side of the trail.
-However, once at the top, the views are amazing.
+Once at the top, the views are amazing.
 Tip: you might need to reserve Huayna Picchu tickets several months before your arrival in Peru.

 Another alternative if you are interested in hiking with kids is Machu Picchu Mountain.
 This trail is more extended than Huayna Picchu (3-hours round trip), but it is less steep.
 It takes you in the direction of Inti Punku, the Sun Gate.
 Still, it is not an easy-going walk.